omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 });
 ```

 6. Define [routes](#defining-routes).
-Routing means to determine how an application will respond to a client request on a specific URL with a specific HTTP method.
+Routing means to determine how an application will respond to a client request on a specific **URL** with a specific **HTTP method**.
+7. Define your [middlewares](#implementing-middleware).
+You certainly cannot define all the middleware you need right in the beginning.
+Define the ones your currently need to run for your requests and routes before the final route handler function is executed.
+Then as you move foreward in developing your projects, you will need to add more middleware.

 # **Database**